Arc’teryx Atom AR Hoody

 - Doesn't include a stuff sack or pocket, and it doesn't compress very small.

-Most synthetic jackets on the market utilize 60-gram fill, but Arc’teryx’s Atom AR stands out as an exceptional cold-weather piece.
-One of the Atom’s closest competitors is Patagonia’s Macro Puff, which also offers winter-ready warmth in a slightly lighter package (15 oz.).
-In comparing the two, the Patagonia is a little warmer with a mix of 135-gram and 90-gram PlumaFill insulation and far more compressible but less versatile than the Atom (and also more expensive at $399).
-In particular, the Macro Puff’s thin 10-denier shell is very prone to tears, and its extensive stitching translates to worse wind protection.
-For maximum warmth as a synthetic midlayer on lightweight winter missions, the Macro Puff has its appeals, but we prefer the softer, cozier, cheaper, and tougher Atom.
+Most synthetic jackets on the market utilize 60g fill, but Arc’teryx’s Atom AR stands out as an exceptional cold-weather piece.
+One of the Atom’s closest competitors is Patagonia’s DAS Parka, which also offers winter-ready warmth in a slightly heavier package (1 lb.
+3.6 oz.).
+In comparing the two, the Patagonia is a little warmer with a mix of 133g and 40g PrimaLoft Gold Eco insulation but less versatile than the Atom (and also far more expensive at $449).
+In particular, the DAS’s 10D shell is noticeably thinner, although the Pertex Quantum Pro fabric is stronger than expected and topped with a coating for abrasion resistance (it also gives the DAS the clear edge in wet-weather protection).
+In addition, you get performance-ready features like a two-way front zipper, internal elastic cuffs that double as thumb loops, alpine helmet-compatible hood, and stuff sack for packing the jacket down.
+All told, the DAS has its appeal for cold belays, breaks while skiing, and other low-output activities, but we prefer the softer, cozier, cheaper, and tougher Atom.

 As we touched on above, the Atom AR’s lighter-weight sibling is the Atom LT Hoody.
-The most discernible difference here is the step down in warmth: the Atom LT uses 60-gram Coreloft Compact, and it’s also the less durable of the two with a thinner 20-denier shell.
-However, the Atom LT wins out in breathability with less insulation and more air-permeable fleece side panels, and as expected, weight goes down slightly to 13.2 ounces.
-In the end, a final decision between the two Atoms will come down to expected temperatures and conditions: for shoulder-season and mild-weather outings, we’d save with the LT; for use in truly frigid weather, we’d go with the AR.
+The most discernible difference here is the step down in warmth: The Atom LT uses 60g Coreloft Compact, and it’s also the less durable of the two with a thinner 20D shell.
+However, the Atom LT wins out in breathability with less insulation and more air-permeable fleece side panels.
+And as expected, weight goes down slightly to 13.2 ounces.
+In the end, a final decision between the two Atoms will come down to expected temperatures and conditions: For shoulder-season and mild-weather outings, we’d save with the LT; for use in truly frigid weather, we’d go with the AR.

 Finally, for a step up in protection for serious winter adventures, Rab’s Nebula Pro is an intriguing alternative.
 The Rab is considerably heavier than the Atom AR at 1 pound 6.9 ounces but more protective with a Pertex Quantum Pro shell, and it’s the more specialized piece with a two-way main zipper for belaying (like the Atom AR, its hood is also helmet-compatible).
 However, given its targeted feature set and baffled design, the Rab is the more focused and less everyday-friendly option.
 For mixed around-town and outdoor use, the Atom AR is the more versatile synthetic.